surender-chiluka/artificial-intelligence-capstone-diabetic-patient-readmission-final/README.md

 						<li>Accuracy is around 80% to 85% </li>
 						<li>Recall is around 15% to 20% </li>
 						<li>Precision is around 15% to 17% </li>
-                        <li>DecisionTreeClassifier witt all medications and diagnosis better than others</li>
+                        <li>DecisionTreeClassifier witt all medications and diagnosis is slightly better than others</li>
 					</ul>
 				</li>
 		    <li><img src="images/Results_NoOversampling.png" alt="With Oversampling Results"></li>